yext/answers-search-ui/README.md

   container: '.filter-container',
   // Required, control type: 'singleoption' or 'multioption'
   control: 'singleoption',
+  // The type of options to filter by, either 'STATIC_FILTER' or 'RADIUS_FILTER'.
+  // Defaults to 'STATIC_FILTER'.
+  optionType: 'STATIC_FILTER',
+  // If true, the filter value is saved on change and sent with the next search.
+  // Defaults to false.
+  storeOnChange: true,
   // Required, list of options
   options: [
-    {
-      // Required, label to show next to the filter option
-      label: 'Open Now',
-      // Required, the field's API name to filter on, configured in the Yext platform
-      field: 'c_openNow',
-      // Required, the value for the above field to filter by
-      value: true,
-      // Optional, whether the option is selected by default
-      selected: true,
-    },
-    ...
+    /** Depends on the above optionType, either 'STATIC_FILTER' or 'RADIUS_FILTER', see below. **/
   ],
   // Optional, if true, the filter value is saved on change and sent with the next search.
 Defaults to false.
   storeOnChange: false,